Skip to Main Content

 MD Department of Natural Resources

-aste or infectious medical waste (waste which has been or is likely to have been contaminated by an organism capable of causing disease in healthy humans)
+is waste that is likely to have been contaminated by an organism capable of causing disease in healthy humans

-In Maryland, the Department of Health and Mental Hygiene (DHMH) is responsible for the definition of special (regulated) medical waste and the criteria by which treatment methods are evaluated (as to whether the treatment creates a regulated or non-regulated waste product).
+, define special medical waste and the criteria by which treatment methods are evaluated (as to whether the treatment creates a regulated or non-regulated waste product)

-The Department of the Environment (MDE) is responsible for permitting and regulation of all aspects of special (regulated) medical waste transportation and also requires medical waste handlers to notify MDE of medical waste activity.
+The Maryland Department of the Environment is responsible for permitting and regulation of all aspects of special medical waste transportation and also requires medical waste handlers to notify MDE of medical waste activity (search for "Medical Waste" on the

 (Generators are only required to file a notification if they generate 50 pounds or more special medical waste in a calendar month or have more than 50 pounds of special medical waste on site at any time).